Looking to read the most recent issue of The Record? Click here

 Twenty-first century genealogists have research tools and opportunities that their nineteenth-century counterparts would find astonishing.

-Yet The Record, published continuously since 1870, remains a constant in this changing world.
+Yet The New York Genealogical and Biographical Record, published continually since 1870, remains a constant in this changing world.

 Searching and Accessing The Record

 As such a crucial resource for New York family history, our society has ensured that The Record is more accessible to researchers than ever.
 NYG&B members have access to the full run of The Record on our website in two formats - a full-text searchable version, and an every-name index version:

 Click the above links for a detailed description of each version, or read this article that explains the difference between the two versions.

 For links to read the most recently published issues, click here.

 Adhering to scholarly standards, The New York Genealogical and Biographical Record publishes written works that solve genealogical problems, provide compiled genealogies, make available transcriptions of original records, and offer research guidance relevant to families who have contributed to the rich diversity of what is now New York State.

 With its long history of scholarly publication, The Record is an essential New York source for genealogists, historians, and biographers, as well as individuals researching their New York families.
 It is published four times a year, in January, April, July, and October, and is a benefit of membership in the NYG&B; subscriptions to The Record are also available.
 NYG&B members also have online access to the complete run of The Record.